 Toyota regards sustainable growth and the stable, long-term enhancement of corporate value as fundamental management priorities.
 Building positive relationships with all stakeholders including shareholders, customers, business partners, local communities, and employees, and consistently providing products that deliver customer satisfaction are key to such.
 To this end, Toyota constantly seeks to enhance corporate governance.

-Corporate Governance Organizational Diagram (as of June 21st, 2019)
+Corporate Governance Organizational Diagram

 The Corporate Governance Report details the execution of duties and supervision, the board of directors and its system, the Audit & Supervisory Board, remuneration for the board of directors and Audit & Supervisory Board members, and an analysis and evaluations of the board of directors' effectiveness.